Skip to content

 Column Required Description

-node1 x The originating node of the connection
+node1 x The originating city block of the connection.

-node2 x The destination node of the connection
+node2 x The destination city block of the connection.

 alternative_name x The alternative which the given values refer to (normally "Base")